ved93/Cracking-the-ML-System-Design-Interview/chapter1.md

 *Interviewer*: Thats a good question.
 We define churn as the user who has not bought anything from our platform in last 30 days.
 Although, you can come up with your own definition of churn.

 *Vee*: Okay.
 So we have to predict if the user will buy anything from our platform in next 30 days or not.
+I have few more questions:

-Do you need this as batch system or real time system?
+- Do you need this as batch system or real time system?
+- Do you need the probabilities or binary outcome?
+- What should be final output you will need? userid and churn probability in next 30 days?

 *Interviewer*: Lets go with batch system.
 We will talk about real time system later.